 1) Learn a New Sport

-With the grown in status and awareness of sports such as golf and tennis, get your kids involved in a new sport.
-In addition to increasing activity and creating a spark of interest, sports will always increase a child’s coordination, movement patterns and build confidence with their peers.
-Sports such as golf, tennis, basketball, badminton, martial arts are great at keeping them interested and you will find aspiring champions in every child!
+With the growth in status and awareness of sports such as golf and tennis, get your kids involved in a new sport.
+In addition to increasing activity and creating a spark of interest, sports will always increase a child’s coordination, and movement patterns and build confidence with their peers.
+Sports such as golf, tennis, basketball, badminton, and martial arts are great at keeping them interested and you will find aspiring champions in every child!
 Kids are great dreamers!